 Who is it for?

-We welcome Indigenous and non-Indigenous applicants who are enrolled for study at a university or vocational institute or have graduated from a degree at an Australian university.
+We welcome Indigenous and non-Indigenous applicants who are enrolled for study at university or have graduated from a degree at an Australian university, and Indigenous applicants enrolled in a vocational institute in a minimum Certificate IV.
 Candidates should have a keen interest in developing their skills and working in the Indigenous sector.
-We are able to place Aboriginal and Torres Strait Islander interns at a wide range of organisations including outside of the sector, so long as the placements are relevant to candidate’s study and career aspirations.
+We are able to place Aboriginal and Torres Strait Islander interns at a wide range of organisations including outside of the sector, if the placements are relevant to candidate’s study and career aspirations.

 Where are interns placed?

-Interns are placed at host organisations across the Indigenous sector, this includes but it not limited to health, education, research, justice, policy, environment, STEM, youth work and native title.
+Interns are placed at host organisations across the Indigenous sector this includes but it not limited to health, education, research, law and justice, policy, environment, STEM and community services.

 Host organisations are based in major cities as well as regional and remote locations across Australia.
 Organisations that have hosted interns include NAAJA, ALS, KLC, CSIRO, UNICEF, Studio Gilay, Save the Children, Questacon, Walter Eliza Hall Institute for Medical Research and the Office of Minister Ken Wyatt.